NASA-Planetary-Science/sbpy/docs/index.rst

 Installation
 ------------

-`sbpy` requires Python 3.x - compatibility with Python 2.x is not supported.
+`sbpy` requires Python 3.5 or later - compatibility with Python 2.x is not supported.
 We hence recommend that you install the latest version of `Anaconda Python 3.x <https://www.anaconda.com/download/>`_ on your system before installing `sbpy`.
 Make sure that Anaconda Python is